NguyenPhuDuc307/learning-roadmap/README.md

 - **Distributed caching in ASP.NET Core**
   >A distributed cache is a cache shared by multiple app servers, typically maintained as an external service to the app servers that access it.
 A distributed cache can improve the performance and scalability of an ASP.NET Core app, especially when the app is hosted by a cloud service or a server farm.

+- **AJAX JQuery with ASP.NET Core**
+  >This tutorial teaches a short course that helps you create an add, edit, delete pagination search screen using ASP.NET MVC and JQuery AJAX for key operations.

 - **Unit test controller logic in ASP.NET Core**
   >Unit tests involve testing a part of an app in isolation from its infrastructure and dependencies.
 When unit testing controller logic, only the contents of a single action are tested, not the behavior of its dependencies or of the framework itself.